Stranded vs Solid Wire: Which Conductor Type Should You Specify for Your Wire Harness?

 Can stranded and solid wire of the same AWG gauge carry the same current?

-Which wire type is better for a wire harness routed through a robot arm with constant motion?
+Which wire type is better for a robot arm with constant motion?

-Stranded wire with Class K (65+ strands) or Class M (100+ strands) is the only option.
-Solid wire fractures within weeks under continuous bending.
-For robotic cable assemblies, specify extra-fine stranding paired with TPE or silicone insulation.
-Our robotics harness service uses Class M conductors rated for 10 million+ flex cycles in drag chain and articulated joint installations.
+Stranded wire with Class K or Class M stranding.
+Solid wire fractures within weeks.
+For robotics, specify 65+ strands with TPE or silicone insulation for 10 million+ flex cycles.